artsy/artsy.github.io/_posts/2013-08-27-introduction-to-aws-opsworks.markdown

 If the built-in layers don't satisfy your needs even after customization, you can create custom layers.
 The base OpsWorks configuration is provided (for SSH authorization, monitoring, etc.) and your custom recipes do the rest.
 For example, we created a custom layer to process background jobs:

-{% include expanded_img.html url="/images/2013-08-27-introduction-to-aws-opsworks/custom_layer.png" title="custom background jobs layer" %}
+{% expanded_img /images/2013-08-27-introduction-to-aws-opsworks/custom_layer.png" title="custom background jobs layer" %}

 Down the road, we might introduce additional layers for Redis, Solr, or MongoDB.
 (Even better, AWS may introduce built-in support for these.)